National Pure Water Association

 NPWA calls for the repeal of the legislation underpinning fluoridation, 15 May 2011

 The UK Government plans to amend current fluoridation legislation in the Health and Social Care Bill currently passing through Parliament.
-Our new document Stop Fluoride Medication via our Drinking Water makes the case for the repeal the UK’s fluoridation legislation.
-We hope that all our members and supporters will [...]
+Our new document Stop Fluoride Medication via our Drinking Water makes the case for the [...]

 Read Full Article →